mariadb-corporation/mariadb-columnstore-data-adapters/informatica-powercenter-columnstore-bulk-connector/README.md

 ### Client (only Windows)
 1. Install the client part of the connector according to Informatica's documentation
-2. Don't forget to apply the required registery patches
+2. Don't forget to apply the required registry patches

 The installation of the MariaDB ColumnStore Bulk Data SDK is not required on the client side.